Want to set SELinux to Permissive mode on your Android? This app will help you do that in a matter of seconds.

 - Permissive: While if you are able to change it and set SELinux to Permissive, those specific processes/services will only be logged and the permission denial will NOT be enforced.

-SELinuxToggler offers switching SELinux modes through an Android application user-interface.
+SELinuxToggler offers to switch SELinux modes through an Android application user-interface.
 It has been developed by XDA member Ibuprophen, who decided to take over the project and made necessary changes to make it support the latest Android version.
-It can be installed and used on any Android with 4.2 or above.
+It can be installed and used on any device with Android 4.2 or above.